QuidLabs/Moulinette/README.md

-## Earn +30% with sUSDe
+## Earn 30% more with...

-On top of the current 7% staking
-reward for USDe (this seems to
-be the floor rate) you can earn
+### sUSDe / sDAI / sFRAX

-even more (with the possibility
+Earn extra (with the possibility
-of slashing some of your stake).
+of slashing some of your stake);

-The counterparty to this:
+the counterparty to this:
 token-holders wishing to
 insure against price drops.